Murielcibra/Todo-App-with-State-Mangement/README.md

 ## Usage

-1.Type in the task you want to add and click on the Add Task button
+1. Type in the task you want to add and click on the Add Task button
 2. Edit or delete tasks using the corresponding icons
 3. Mark tasks as completed by clicking on the checkbox next to the task
 4. Filter tasks by completed or uncompleted status using the filter buttons

 ### Screenshot